Risk Assessment Training Course

 Identify the Hazards

 Walk through your workplace and examine work activities to identify potential hazards.
 Consider materials, equipment, work methods, the physical environment, and human factors.
-Look at accident records, consult employees, and review manufacturer guidance.

 Assess the Risks

-Put Control Measures in Place
+Put Controls in Place

 Apply the hierarchy of controls to eliminate or reduce risks.
 Document your control measures, assign responsibility for implementation, and set review dates.
-Your risk assessment forms the basis for your Safety Statement.

 General Principles of Prevention